-These photos are over a year old.
+Disclaimer: These photos are over seven years old.
 I haven’t tried to get a family photo since then, because, well, for obvious reasons.

 I am a homeschooler.

-My oldest graduates this year, so next year I will be down to three students, except that the neighbors have figured out what I’m doing and are now sending their kids to me for tutoring.
+My oldest three kids have graduated from high school, so I am now down to one student, except that the neighbors have figured out what I’m doing and are now sending their kids to me for tutoring.

 I am a piano and guitar teacher.
 Here’s a link to what I have to say about that.